 A lack of nutrients may lead to other physical signs and symptoms, including:

 - lightheadedness or dizziness

-- hypothermia, or low body temperature, and cold hands and feet
+- low body temperature with cold hands and feet or, possibly, hypothermia

 - dry skin